SchrodingerZhu/StanfordLib-CUHKSZ/README.md

   Therefore, we do not use the library itself to do the renaming.
 Instead, users should write a entry function (say `start`) by themselves and include `macro.h` and call `__WRAP_MAIN__(start)` to invoke the library.
 - For `c++17` and above, we also provide `__WRAP_MAIN_UNSYNC_POOL__` and `__WRAP_MAIN_SYNC_POOL__` as entries, which will force the containers to use thread-(un)safe pool resource.
   But `Vector<bool>` is not able to use `PMR` feature for now, since it adapts `QVector` as backend.
+- The backend of `Map` and `HashMap` has been migrated to `absl::btree_map` and `absl::flat_hash_map` to improve the performance.
+  Vast functions in `strlib.h` has been refactored into wrappers around`absl` to reduce the difficulty of maintenance.
+  Char checking operation now uses `std::memchr` directly instead of self implementing.
+  In most cases, you do not need to care about the changes: they do not require any manual interference on API.